 Notes

-- Fresh lemon juice and saltine crackers are the PERFECT complement to this soup.
+- Fresh lemon juice and saltine crackers or oyster crackers are the perfect complement to this soup.

-- If you have it on hand, add a sprinkling of old bay seasoning!
+- If you have it on hand, add a sprinkling of old bay seasoning or another type of seafood seasoning.
+Add a little bit at a time and taste test after each addition.

-- To slim down the recipe, half the amount of butter used and replace half of the cream with milk.
+- To slim down the recipe, cut the amount of butter used in half and replace half of the cream with milk.

 Loved this soup!
 I added one teaspoon full of fresh nutmeg to mine.